News & trends

 Why are CVRs required for construction projects?

 CVRs are very important for construction projects because they provide the current status of the project.
 You are able to somewhat accurately predict the future profitability of the project by putting this report together.
-It is especially relevant for construction contractors since the sum of all of their construction project profitabilities adds up to the profitability of the whole project.
+It is especially relevant for construction contractors since the sum of their construction project profitabilities adds up to the profitability of the whole project.

 Without doing CVRs, you are just going through the project blindly and will only find out the profitability and the total cost of the project when it ends.
 In many cases, this is too late.
 It can be very bad for your client as well since they have no way of figuring out how much money they are going to have to pay you during the whole project.
 And how much during the next months.